Xafloc/homebrew-NoteFlow/README.md

 - **💾 Zero Database**: Your entire note history lives in one portable Markdown file
 - **🚀 Instant Start**: Zero configuration required - just launch and start writing
 - **🔒 Privacy First**: Runs entirely local - your notes never leave your machine
-- **✨ Modern Interface**: Clean, responsive design built with FastAPI
+- **✨ Modern / Retro Interface**: Clean, responsive design built with FastAPI
 - **📚 Site Links and Archival**: Save site links, and generate a static HTML archive version of linked sites
+- **🎨 Multiple Themes**: Choose from a variety of themes
+- **🔗 Save Files/Images**: Archive files and images locally
+- **🖥️ Multiple Instances**: Open multiple instances of Noteflow to take notes in different directories

 ## Quick Start